 Con # 1: It causes hair breakage.

 It’s an intensive treatment that makes use of chemicals and intense heat that can take its toll on your hair.
 When not done properly, you might end up with super dry and damaged hair.

 Con # 2: Hair rebond treatment can be expensive.

-Compared to other hair treatments, hair rebond is one of the pricier treatments and would also follow-up treatments after six or so months.
+Compared to other hair treatments, hair rebonding is one of the pricier treatments and would also need follow-up treatments after six or so months.
 If you skip your follow-up treatment, you’ll end up having wavy hair near your roots and pin-straight hair at the bottom—something you don’t want to happen.

 Con # 3: The result can look unnatural.

 Sometimes—and depending on where you get your rebonded short hair—the result isn’t as natural-looking and can even look and feel rather stiff and unnaturally straight like a walis.

 Now that you know the pros and cons of getting rebonded short hair, you can now make a fully informed decision.
 And if you do decide to get one, go on!
 Just remember to give your rebonded short hair extra TLC.

 5 Tips on Taking Care of Your Short Rebonded Hair

 2. Use products that are designed for salon-treated hair

 Instead of just using any regular shampoo and conditioner, make sure to use a pairing that works for chemically treated hair.
 Aside from moisturizing shampoo and conditioner, your rebonded short hair will also benefit from keratin-rich and hair repair products.